chandra1sekar/data-engineering/00-General/assignments/04-assignment.md

   * What are your recommendations for offers (justify based on your findings)?

 ## Assignment 04 - Querying data from the BigQuery CLI - finishing up  (Query Project)

-- Questions from course planner:
-- do I want this?: What are the differences between NoSQL and Relational data stores?
-What are the implications of these differences?
+### Project Questions

+- Answer at least 4 of the questions you identified last week.
-- Answer the questions for your project using either BigQuery or the command line
+- You can use either BigQuery or the bq command line tool.
+- Paste your questions, queries and answers below.

+- Question 1:
+  * Answer:
+  * SQL query:

+- Question 2:
+  * Answer:
+  * SQL query:

+- Question 3:
+  * Answer:
+  * SQL query:

+- Question n:
+  * Answer:
+  * SQL query: